ayushdabra/apple-scab-disease-classification/README.md

 # Apple Scab Detection Using Deep Learning Based CNN

-## Abstract
+## *Abstract*

 <p align="justify">
 In this work, I address the task of  “Apple Scab Detection Using Deep Learning Based CNN” for the DSE-309 Advanced Programming in Python course.
 This project's scope is to detect apple scab in the early stage of development using deep learning based convolutional neural network (CNN).
 The dataset used for this project has two classes to predict, viz.
 ‘Healthy’ and ‘Scab’.
-Since the dataset has imbalanced classes, artificial data augmentation techniques are used for augmenting the under-represented ‘Healthy’ class.
+Since the dataset has imbalanced classes, artificial data augmentation techniques have been used for augmenting the under-represented ‘Healthy’ class.
 The VGG-16 CNN model pre-trained on the ImageNet dataset is used as a feature extractor and a custom classifier is added to the model for the task of classification.
 Considering the class-imbalance present in the dataset, the custom VGG-16 CNN  performed well, achieving an overall accuracy of 85.71% on the test set.
 </p>

 ## 1. Tech Stack